 - John Tom (1751-1819) whose headstone is pictured.
 He was a Farmer, m.
 5 Oct 1783 in Egloshayle, Cornwall, Mary Olver (1762-1837) and had nine children, of whom

-- William ("Parson") Tom, who broke the mould by emigrating, was no. 4.
+- William ("Parson") Tom, the author's great-great-great-grandfather, who broke the mould by emigrating, was no. 4.

 The grave of John Tom, "Parson" Tom's father,

 The parents of Ann Lane, wife of the "Parson", were James Lane (1756-1842) and Joanna (or Johanna) Brimacombe (1754-1820): James Lane, the author's great-great-great-great-grandfather, appears in the 1841 census in South Petherwin, Cornwall, living with a Samuel Lane, yeoman, presumably a son.
 James seems to have died here the following year.
 Joanna Brimacombe is said to have been the daughter of Richard Brimacombe and Susanna Jewell, to have been born in Holsworthy, to have resided at Basil (= St. Clether?) and to have died in St Clether in August 1820.
 The children of James and Joanna seem to have been:

 - James b. c.
 1785, yeoman of Trethovey, South Petherwin, m.
 Martha, children Mary, James [a yeoman was a farmer who owned his own land]

 - Samuel (c.
 1787-1856), yeoman of South Petherwin, m.
 Martha (who d.
 1860), son James